cissagatto/R_MultiLabel_Csv2Arff/README.md

 There must be a folder called lib with weka.jar inside it.

-Without this folder the file r_csv_2_arff.jar does not work
+Without this folder, the file r_csv_2_arff.jar does not work

 ## Acknowledgment